mohatb/kubectl-exec/README.md

 The created pod is from alpine official image which is ~2.6 mb in size, once you exit the shell, the pod will be deleted.

-# For windows Nodes:
+# For Windows Nodes:

-It is required to have Openssh on windows, with credentials user/pass.
+It is required to have OpenSSH on windows, with credentials user/pass.
 SSH keys are currently not supported but will be added soon/

 https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse

+Note: AKS nodes have OpenSSH installed by default.

 # Installation: